xinyiguan/py2lispIDyOM/docs/run_idyom.rst

 `IDyOM parameters documentation, <https://github.com/mtpearce/idyom/wiki/IDyOM-Parameters>`__ EXCEPT that users are not allowed to assign `dataset-id` and `pretraining-ids`, and `output-path` in `py2lispIDyOM`.

-Instead,

-- users need to supply the relevant dataset paths for the test dataset and pretrain dataset, and unique dataset ID will automatically then be assigned to those user-specified dataset respectively.
+Instead, users need to supply the relevant dataset paths for the test dataset and pretrain dataset, and unique dataset ID will automatically then be assigned to those user-specified dataset respectively.

-- the output file of the IDyOM model are saved to the corresponding experiment logger.
+The output file of the IDyOM model are saved to the corresponding experiment logger.

 Valid parameters to configure the IDyOM model are: